SPC's Respiratory Care program has been producing highly qualified RRTs since 1971.

-Since the Respiratory Care program began at SPC in 1971, our students have continually performed at 20 to 30 percent above the national average on the board examination for licensure.
+Our students have continually performed significantly higher than the national average on the board examination for licensure.

 Employment for graduates seeking placement in the field has remained at nearly 100 percent.